Carnagion/dissertation/interim/interim.typ

 Reflecting upon the project this term, I believe that I have made good progress towards realising the overall goals of the project.
 Although there were a few delays in completing the tasks set out in the initial project plan, I have been able to complete the vast majority of them, and have set up a clear direction and foundation for the remainder.
 This should reduce the overall time required for some of the tasks in the next semester, which is also reflected by the Gantt chart in @revised-gantt.

 In its current state, the project already consists of a branch-and-bound algorithm that is capable of solving the integrated runway and de-icing sequencing problem.
+The algorithm that has been developed so far is a first step towards research that will ultimately contribute to reducing aircraft delays and operating costs, and optimising fuel consumption and its impact on the environment.

-Next semester, I plan to extend this with a rolling horizon, apply some of the optimisations proposed in existing literature, and further analyse its performance and look for inherent characteristics of the problem that can be exploited to improve the algorithm.
-I will also implement the other approaches -- mathematical programming and dynamic programming, and undertake a detailed analysis and comparison of their performance.
+Next semester, I plan to extend the algorithm with a rolling horizon, apply some of the optimisations proposed in existing literature, and further analyse its performance and look for inherent characteristics of the problem that can be exploited to improve the algorithm.
+This will include appylying some of the potential improvements suggested in @results to achieve fewer and less severe delays.
+I will also implement the other approaches stated in @objectives -- mathematical programming and dynamic programming, and undertake a detailed analysis and comparison of their performance.

-// TODO: Talk about LSEPI
-#todo("Talk about relation to LSEPI")

 = References